ltextor/Jetson-HA-Voice-Pipeline/README.md

 #### Notes

-- The compose files are optimized for NVIDIA Jetson devices and uses the `nvidia` runtime.
+- The compose files are optimized for NVIDIA Jetson devices and use the `nvidia` runtime.
 - Some services (like Home Assistant, Assist Microphone, and OpenWakeWord) are present but commented out.
 Uncomment and configure as needed.

 ---